viswanc/ekaPyCRUDStore/ReadMe.md

 Python CRUD Store
 =================

-  An eka-plugin, to provide python CRUD apps with stores.
+  An eka-plugin, to provide python CRUD apps with a store.

 Log
 ---